MARIADB(1) MariaDB Database System MARIADB(1)

 utf8 or another multi-byte character set is that output from

-the mysql client is formatted incorrectly, due to the fact
+the mariadb client is formatted incorrectly, due to the fact

 that the MariaDB client uses the latin1 character set by